- How Are Residential Generators Shipped?

 - Take photos – We highly recommend taking photos of your generator to make sure that it is not damaged during the shipping process.
 If you do notice damage, this will make it easy to prove your claim and get compensation.

 - Secure doors and latches – Any latches, doors, or other loose elements on the generator must be fully locked, latched, and secured.
+Ensure the fuel tank is properly secured as well.
 Failing to secure doors and latches could result in serious damage to your generator.

 Generally, the transport broker will be responsible for the generator while it's transported, and will have to weatherproof it and cover it with a tarp, and take other required steps to keep it safe and secure if it's exposed to the elements.